 What I Learned Personally and for Work

 Now that my son is fine, I can digest what I learned from this experience.
 I have even more confidence in my strength of character.
 Now that I have faced these events, I feel that I am better equipped to be a good mom.
-I realize that I have more patience that I ever imagined.
+I realized that I have more patience that I ever imagined.
 This will come handy to raise him.

 I also learned to let go, at least to let go a little.
 You totally rely on the judgements and expertise of others when you deal with a life-threatening illness.
 You can ask questions and seek explanations but, at the end, you have no choices but to accept the recommendations of the medical team because they are the ones with the skills and the know-how.
 Out of necessity, I started to delegate more than I used to, both at home and at work.
 This is a big deal since I am a perfectionist.